-- 2. General population housing units have showers in the dayrooms.
+- 1. Inmates who are issued jail clothing shall be permitted to shower prior to dressing.
+Showers are provided in the dress-in and dress-out areas. - 2.
+General population housing units have showers in the dayrooms.
 Inmates housed in these areas may shower any time unless housing restrictions exists. - 3.
-Most inmates housed in single cells, Restrictive Housing cells must be escorted to the shower.
-These inmates will have the opportunity to shower at least every other day.
+Most inmates housed in single cells and/or Restrictive Housing cells must be escorted to the shower.
+These inmates will have the opportunity to shower at least once every forty-eight (48) hours.
 Additional showers may be offered when needed for health or hygiene purposes.